vilhok/aoc-lib/README.md

 `java MyClass user --add myName --cookie session=0123456789...adcdef`

 The `myName` is just a local username and is not used to interact with advent of code.
 While technically multiple usernames and different cookies could be added, there are very few reasons to do so.
-It's not considered appropriate to solve puzzles for multiple users at the same time.
-Such feature does not exist in this program, nor it should be ever created.
+It's not considered appropriate to solve puzzles for multiple accounts at the same time.
+Such feature does not exist in this program, nor should it ever be created.

 ### Creating a solver